Triangle

 • A Disabled Students' Allowances Needs Assessment report.

-• Results from the Do-It Profiler PLUS recent written confirmation from University of Nottingham academic or welfare staff who know your work stating that your difficulties are having a demonstrably significant impact on your day-to-day life and academic work.
+• Results from the Do-It Profiler as well as recent written confirmation from University of Nottingham academic or welfare staff who know your work stating that your difficulties are having a demonstrably significant impact on your day-to-day life and academic work.

-We will not accept the following as suitable evidence:
+We cannot accept the following as suitable evidence:

 • A Meares-Irlen Syndrome assessment report.